MurBad/bash-controller/README.md

 * Keys used to control your system
 * Log filename
 * Time interval to update bash-controller information
-* Command used to control brightness (this variable has to be keeped in the last line of the config file).
+* Command used to control brightness (this variable has to be kept in the last line of the config file).

 ## License